 Discuss the capture rate for the primary market area.
 The capture rate is an important component of the market study.
 Capture rate is defined as, “The percentage of age, size, and Income Qualified Renter Households in the Primary Market Area that the property must capture to achieve the Stabilized Level of Occupancy.
 The Capture Rate is calculated by dividing the total number of units at the property by the total number of age, size, and Income Qualified Renter Households in the Primary Market Area.”
 This is the National Council of Affordable Housing Market Analysts (NCHAMA) definition.
 OHFA requires 1.5 persons per bedroom for determining income and household size.
 A residential unit is rent-restricted if the gross rent with respect to such unit does not exceed 30 percent of the imputed income limitation applicable to such unit.
 A 30% affordability factor, combined with the number of Households utilizing Housing Choice Vouchers within the PMA, must be used when calculating the number of Income Qualified Renter Households.
 For family developments, a capture rate over 10% will result in a failed threshold.
 For elderly developments, a capture rate over 15% will result in a failed threshold.

 Provide a projection of the time necessary for the Development to achieve sustaining occupancy.
 (This criterion is not applicable to rehabs with current occupancy of 90% or more.)

+The requirements for a capture rate will be waived if the proposed development is a rehabilitation with a current occupancy of at least 90%.
+(This criterion is not applicable to rehabs if more than 30% of the property is being demolished and rebuilt.)

 A discussion of any relevant information regarding existing rent overburden statistics.
 Rent overburdened would be those households paying over 30% of their income for housing.
 An evaluation of the need for affordable housing within the primary market area.
 (This criterion is not applicable to rehabs with current occupancy of 90% or more.)